softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

 1. Go to repository `Settings`.
 1. From the sidebar on the left select `General`, then `Actions` (and under that, `General`).
-1. Under `Actions permissions`, ensure `Allow all actions and reusable workflows` is selected, otherwise, our workflows won’t run!
+1. Under `Actions permissions`, ensure `Allow all actions and reusable workflows` is selected, otherwise, our workflows won't run!

 ## Creating Our First Workflow